anthofflab/MimiSSPs.jl/README.md

 2. emissions data for which the user specifies (1) an emissions source and (2) an emissions scenario made up an SSP **combined** with a mitigation target as defined by a Representative Concentration Pathway (RCP).
 * `emissions_scenario` options: Leach
 * `emissions_source` options:  SSP119, SSP126, SSP245, SSP370, SSP585

-_**IMPORTANT** As described in [MimiFAIRv2 data processing scripts](https://github.com/FrankErrickson/MimiFAIRv2.jl/tree/main/data/scripts), we have the option of two slightly different sources of data from Leach et. al. 2021.
-The first set are taken directly from the RCMIP data source using functions provided in the Python FAIRv2.0 repository.
-The second set rebase a subset of gases to `0.` in the year 1750.
-The latter are used by FAIR2.0.0, and are the default for the MimiFAIRv2.0 repository in order to replicate that paper.
-The former (non-rebased) are included here, for clarity of use and more direct replication of the RCMIP protocol.
-The rebased gases are `["so2","nox","co","nmvoc","bc","nh3","oc","nox_avi","methyl_bromide","methyl_chloride","chcl3","ch2cl2"]`, as indicated in *notebooks/RCMIP/RCMIP-experiments.ipynb* from the FAIRv2.0.0-alpha from the [replication code](https://github.com/njleach/leach-et-al-2021/tree/a4f8c73f3b45c8e82e70c5906f73e6ebad327954)_

 ### Data Sources